jdtsmith/indent-bars/README.md

 `indent-bars` can also be used *without stipples*, drawing a simple vertical character (like `│`) instead.
 It automatically does this in non-graphical displays (terminals), but this can be made the default; see [Character Display](#character-display).

 # Customization

 `M-x customize-group indent-bars` is the easiest way to customize everything about the appearance and function of `indent-bars` (check sub-groups too).
+There are many customization variables and bar styling in particular is highly configurable, so use Custom!

-> [!NOTE]
+> [!TIP]
-> When changing any of these custom variables while `indent-bars` is enabled, you must `M-x indent-bars-reset` in the buffers of interest to see the resulting changes.
+> The easiest way to achieve a particular style is to customize the groups `indent-bars`, and sub-group `indent-bars-style` and (if you use TS) `indent-bars-ts` + `indent-bars-ts-style`.
+While in the Customize interface, pull up one of your buffers in another window on the same frame.
+When you make changes (`C-c C-c` is convenient in custom buffers), the bar style/etc. will automatically update.
+When you are happy, you can either "Set for Future Sessions", or "Show Saved Lisp Expression" for the variables you changed and copy them into your init file.

 See some [examples](examples.md) with relevant settings.